hygames/www-hygames-dev/_docs/gamebox/modules/my-first-module.md

 </project>
 ```

+A module's entry point is a class extending ```co.hygames.gamebox.module.GameBoxModule```.
+This is the only class that is mandatory for a module.

 {% include important.html content="Your module needs a *module.json* file with at least a unique id and a valid version!
 GameBox modules have to use [semantic versioning](https://semver.org/){: target='_blank'}." %}

 ## Starter module